utunga/utunga/README.md

 ### Hi there 👋

 Currently on the AI team at http://papareo.nz, an Iwi led project building speech and language understanding and synthesis for indigenous languages.
 Also working on http://cashless.social a decentralized autonomous collective building new forms of resilient, [open source](https://github.com/cashlesssociety), mutual credit based on a core of peer to peer acknowledgements and reciprocity graphs.
-Previously, founding CTO at recently acquired financial research company CreditSights.
-In 2019 CTO of the Wellington AI startup [Chatterize](http://speakia.app) and in 2020, co-founder/initiator of the [Mutual Aid World](http://mutualaid.world) project.
+Previously, founding CTO at NY financial research company CreditSights (acquired for 200m in 2020) and in 2019 founding CTO of the Wellington AI startup [Chatterize](http://speakia.app).
+In 2020, co-founder/initiator of the [Mutual Aid World](http://mutualaid.world) project.

 - 🔭 I’m currently working on